 Founder of The Elders

-After founding The Elders, Nelson Mandela retired and ceased to play an active role.
-He remained an Honorary Elder until his death in December 2013, and continues to be the inspiration behind The Elders' work.
+Nelson Mandela remained an Honorary Elder until his death in December 2013 and continues to be the inspiration behind The Elders' work.

 “I have fought against white domination, and I have fought against black domination.
 I have cherished the ideal of a democratic and free society in which all persons live together in harmony and with equal opportunities.
 It is an ideal which I hope to live for and to achieve.
 But if needs be, it is an ideal for which I am prepared to die.”

-In 1964 Mandela was sentenced to life imprisonment and incarcerated on Robben Island.
-He spent the next 27 years in prison, but remained an influential leader of the anti-apartheid struggle throughout his time in jail.
-As international pressure on the apartheid government increased, Nelson Mandela was able to begin a dialogue with the apartheid government in 1985 before negotiating his eventual release in 1990.
+Nelson Mandela spent 27 years in prison but remained an influential leader of the anti-apartheid struggle throughout his time in jail.
+As international pressure on the apartheid government increased during the 1980’s, Mandela was able to begin a dialogue with the apartheid government in 1985 before negotiating his release in 1990.

 Freedom and presidency